Which Breeds of Dogs Are Best for Your Health?

 According to research, owning a dog may be associated with better health and longevity.
 However some new data suggests that certain dog breeds may be more beneficial than others.

-Over the past decade it has become clear that people who own dogs also seem to benefit from improved health both physically and psychologically.
-In fact in 2013 a special report was issued by the American Heart Association which concluded that dog ownership is most likely associated with decreased cardiovascular disease risk.
+Over the past decade it has become clear that people who own dogs also seem to benefit from improved health, both physically and psychologically.
+In fact, in 2013, a special report issued by the American Heart Association concluded that dog ownership is most likely associated with decreased cardiovascular disease risk.
 Some new data published in the journal Scientific Reports seems to conclusively prove these earlier reports of the benefits of dog ownership.

 This research comes from the investigative team headed by Tove Fall, professor of epidemiology at Uppsala University in Sweden.
 The size and the scope of this new data collection has never been equaled by any other study addressing the question of the health benefits of owning dogs.
 The research group took advantage of the fact that everyone in Sweden must carry a unique personal identification number which allows their health data to be tracked.
 All of their hospital visits are recorded in a set of national registries, and there is also a national registry of deaths and cause of death.
 The researchers gathered the health data from all Swedish residents aged 40 to 80 years who had no evidence of prior cardiovascular disease on January 1, 2001.
 The resulting sample of 3.4 million people was then automatically enrolled in the study.

-The date January 1, 2001 was chosen because that was also the date that it became a legal requirement for every dog in Sweden to have a unique identifier (ear tattoo or microchip) and each dog's information is also entered into a set of registries which links that dog's information to its owner.
-In this sample of over three million people 13% of them kept dogs and their health information could then be linked to information about the dogs that they owned.
-This now allowed comparison of the health information of dog owners and those who did not own dogs.
+The date January 1, 2001, was chosen, because that was also the date that it became a legal requirement for every dog in Sweden to have a unique identifier (ear tattoo or microchip), and each dog's information is also entered into a set of registries which link that dog's information to its owner.
+In this sample of over three million people, 13 percent kept dogs, and their health information could be linked to information about the dogs they owned.
+This now allowed a comparison of the health information of dog owners and those who did not own dogs.
 This huge sample of people was then tracked over a period of approximately 12 years.

-Given the large number of people tested, and the length of time that individuals were followed, it seems likely that any conclusions that were reached would be very stable and believable.
+Given the large number of people tested, and the length of time that individuals were followed, it seems likely that any conclusions which were reached would be very stable and believable.

 Based on their data collection, the researchers ultimately concluded that dog ownership has a powerful effect on longevity.
-Overall they found that owning a dog reduced the likelihood that an individual would suffer from cardiovascular disease by 26%, and reduced the probability of dying from any cause over the 12 year period by 20%.
+Overall, they found that owning a dog reduced the likelihood that an individual would suffer from cardiovascular disease by 26 percent and reduced the probability of dying from any cause over the 12-year period by 20 percent.

-The size of the beneficial effect of a dog seems to vary depending upon whether an individual is living by himself or in a multiple person household.
-If you are a person living alone the effects are much greater.
-Thus the incidence of cardiovascular disease is reduced by 15% in a multi-person household and by 26% for a person living alone.
-Similarly your risk of dying from any cause over the 12 year period is reduced by 11% in a household with more than one person and by an amazing 33% for a person living alone.
+The beneficial effect of a dog seems to vary depending upon whether an individual is living by himself or in a multiple-person household.
+If you are a person living alone, the effects are much greater.
+Thus, the incidence of cardiovascular disease is reduced by 15 percent in a multi-person household and by 26 percent for a person living alone.
+Similarly, your risk of dying from any cause over the 12-year period is reduced by 11 percent in a household with more than one person and by an amazing 33 percent for a person living alone.

-In the world of medical research, where improvements in longevity by 5% are considered to be very large, results showing health benefits of the size found here for dog ownership must be considered to be huge.
-Thus it is not surprising that the mainstream press picked up on these recent results and they were given headlines in science sections of newspapers and featured on national news broadcasts.
-This is proper because these results are of such a magnitude, however the media seems to have missed an important feature of these findings—namely that the health benefits seem to vary across different breeds of dogs.
+In the world of medical research, where improvements in longevity by 5 percent are considered to be very large, results showing health benefits of the size found here for dog ownership must be considered to be huge.
+Thus, it is not surprising that the mainstream press picked up on these recent results, and they were given headlines in science sections of newspapers and featured on national news broadcasts.
+This is proper, because these results are of such a magnitude; however, the media seems to have missed an important feature of these findings — namely that the health benefits seem to vary across different breeds of dogs.

-Since this research was conducted in Sweden it is not surprising that the dogs were grouped in the categories established by the Fédération Cynologique Internationale (which translates as the World Canine Organization).
-It is usually abbreviated as the FCI and it is the largest international federation of kennel clubs.
+Since this research was conducted in Sweden, it is not surprising that the dogs were grouped in the categories established by the Fédération Cynologique Internationale (the World Canine Organization).
+It is usually abbreviated as the FCI, and it is the largest international federation of kennel clubs.
 The headquarters of the FCI is in Thuin, Belgium.
-The FCI breed groupings are used throughout Europe and through most of Asia, and they differ markedly from the breed groupings used by the American, Canadian, and British kennel clubs.
+The FCI breed groupings are used throughout Europe and most of Asia, and they differ markedly from the breed groupings used by the American, Canadian, and British kennel clubs.

 The best guess for why dogs improve our health has to do with the problem of loneliness.
 A number of psychologists have warned that loneliness is as bad for human health as long-term illness.
-One survey in Britain showed if you are part of the 1.1 million British people living alone then you are 50% more likely to die prematurely compared to people with live-in companions or those with good social networks.
+One survey in Britain showed that if you are one of the 1.1 million British people living alone, then you are 50 percent more likely to die prematurely, compared to people with live-in companions or good social networks.
 That would make loneliness as harmful to health as diabetes.
-The lead researcher in this current study, Tove Fall suggests that "If you have a dog you neutralize the effects of living alone."
+The lead researcher in this current study, Tove Fall, suggests that "If you have a dog, you neutralize the effects of living alone."

 Dog breeds differ in terms of their sociability and friendliness.
-Thus it is interesting that that three out of the four breed groupings with the highest health benefits include many of the most "kissy-faced" and sociable of the dog breeds.
+Thus, it is interesting that three out of the four breed groupings with the highest health benefits include many of the most "kissy-faced" and sociable of the dog breeds.
 A dog with a high desire for social interaction would definitely help to counteract feelings of loneliness to a greater extent than having a dog which tends to be a bit standoffish.
-Such a companionable, playful and lovable dog would have the greatest impact if you are living alone or are living in a household where you do not get a lot of human social support.
-However, all of the dog breeds do provide significant reduction in the risk of death and cardiovascular disease.
+Such a companionable, playful, and lovable dog would have the greatest impact if you are living alone, or are in a household where you do not get a lot of human social support.
+However, all of the dog breeds do provide a significant reduction in the risk of death and cardiovascular disease.